micheleangioni/node-lessons/lessons/lesson8-Authentication/readme.md

 - JWT management (creation and verification) must be handled in `libraries/jwtManager.js`, which must export a Javascript **Class**.
 It must be available in Express under the `jwtManager` key
 - The Secret Key used to create the tokens must be stored in the `secrets.json` file
 - `/sessions` routes must be defined in `services/sessions/sessions.router.js`
-- `/users` API Endpoints must check for authenticated users through the use of a `auth.check.js` function or middleware
+- `/users` API Endpoints must check for authenticated users through the use of a `services/sessions/middlewares/auth.check.js` middleware
 - HTTP Status Codes must be coherent: 401 if no authentication is provided (i.e. token not found in the `Authorization` header, 403 if the token is expired or invalid

 **Suggestions**